NickB23/sticky-password-to-csv/README.md

 #### Converting Sticky Password's .txt to .csv

 1. Clone this repo.
+2. `npm install`
-2. `npm start /directory/to/MainDatabase.txt`
+3. `npm start /directory/to/MainDatabase.txt`
-3. Your passwords can now be found in `./passwords.csv`.
+4. Your passwords can now be found in `./passwords.csv`.
 Keep this file safe as it contains all your passwords!

 ##### Passwords only
 This repo converts only passwords to the .csv file.
 Other identities, bookmarks or secure memos are not stored in passwords.csv and have to be transferred manually.